xinyaocse/EchoLLM_Code/README.md

 ## Vibration Signal Extraction & Vibration Signal Enhancement

-The usage and connection of the millimeter-wave radar system (IWR1443 + DCA000EVM) follows TI's official guidelines.
-The code operates in an environment configured with ​​mmWaveStudio 2.1.1​​ and ​​MATLAB Runtime Engine v8.5.1​​.
-This documentation outlines the methodology for acquiring vibration signals through mmWave radar technology, leveraging the specified hardware setup and software tools to achieve precise data collection and analysis.
+The millimeter-wave radar system (IWR1443+DCA1000EVM) is configured and connected in accordance with TI's official guidelines.
+The provided code is designed to run in an environment equipped with mmWave-Studio 2.1.1 and MATLAB Runtime Engine v8.5.1.
+This documentation details the procedures for extracting and enhancing vibration signals using mmWave radar, utilizing the specified hardware and software tools to enable accurate data acquisition and signal analysis.

 ### Initialization
 The Initialization_script folder contains provided ​​Lua files​​ and ​​initialization scripts​​ for connecting to mmWave Studio.
 To proceed: